 CMSD thoroughly reviewed all of the written feedback received in response to the first draft of the Implementation Plan.
 Feedback was compared to the four elements of The Cleveland Plan and the five strategic actions outlined in the draft Implementation Plan.
 Additional overarching comments, recommendations for additional components, recommendations about organization of the Implementation Plan and feedback about the community input process were coded separately.
 The table below details this coding strategy.
-The detailed comments, including attribution by type of stakeholder, follow the coding table.
+The detailed comments, including attributions follow the coding table.
 Please note that lengthy paragraphs were often broken down by individual ideas/sentences and are shown separately, whether or not conveyed by the same individual.
 Illustrative quotes are noted in red italics and attributions are noted in green.

-Stakeholder Fe edback by the 4 Key Elei ments of The Cleveland Plan & Draft One 5-Part Str ategic Action Framewor rk 4-Key Strategic Elements 12.3 5-Part Strategy Actions: Cleveland's Portfolio Schools Strategy: Create and Support High Quality Schools Build Capacity of Quality Teachers & Leaders Design Effective Curriculum, Assessment and Instruction Serve as Effective Resource Stewards Create Demand for Our Schools I. Grow the number of high-performing district and charter schools in Cleveland and close and replace failing schools.
+Stakeholder Feedback by the 4 Key Elements of The Cleveland Plan & Draft One 5-Part Strategic Action Framework 4-Key Strategic Elements 12.3 5-Part Strategy Action s: Cleveland's Portfolio Schools Strategy: Create and Support High Quality Schools Build Capacity of Quality Teachers & Leaders Design Effective Curriculum, Assessment and Instruction Serve as Effective Resource Stewards Create Demand for Our Schools I. Grow the number of high-performing district and charter schools in Cleveland and close and replace failing schools.
 1 2 3 4 5 II.
 Focus district's central office on key support and governance roles and transfer authority and resources to schools.
 6 7 8 9 10 III.
 Invest and phase in high-leverage system reforms across all schools from preschool to college and career.
 11 12 13 14 15 IV.
 Create the Cleveland Transformation Alliance to ensure accountability for all public schools in the city.
 16 17 18 19 20

-#21: Overarching comments about the draft implementation plan [specifies elements I, II, III and IV where relevant and a matrix cell # if applicable]
+^{#21:} Overarching comments about the draft implementation plan [specifies elements I, II, III and IV where relevant and a matrix cell # if applicable]

-#22: Recommendations for additional implementation plan components [specifies elements I, II, III and IV where relevant and a matrix cell # if applicable]
+^{#22:} Recommendations for additional implementation plan components [specifies elements I, II, III and IV where relevant and a matrix cell # if applicable]

-#23: Recommendations for re-organizing the draft implementation plan (notes elements I, II, III and IV where relevant)
+^{#23:} Recommendations for re-organizing the draft implementation plan (notes elements I, II, III and IV where relevant)

-#24: Feedback and recommendations re: community input process
+^{#24:} Feedback and recommendations re: community input process